matthias2maier/webpingi/README.md

 ## Why only Splunk Heavy Forwarder and not the Splunk Universal Forwarder?
 The Splunk Universal Forwarder is lightwight and does not come with python.
 It's possible to [create wrapper script](https://sublimerobots.com/2017/01/simple-splunk-scripted-input-example/) so that within an Universal Forwarder the python script is executed with the machine's local python library which has to be installed.
 This was not yet tested.

+## How can I map it into the Network Toolkit Splunk App?
+To align with the PING Logs the webpingi.py file allows you to change the output format.
+Go into the file before you copy it to the heavy forwarder and swap out the output where it is flagged in the comments.
+Output will then look like that:
+> Fri Mar 27 17:07:29 2020 sent=1 received=1 packet_loss=0 min_ping=4.683 avg_ping=4.683 max_ping=4.683 jitter=0.000 return_code=0 dest=https://answers.splunk.com DNSLoad=0.027